Benefits of AST

 - Improved oxygen delivery and oxygen uptake within muscle fiber, due to increase in aerobic enzyme activity, increase in capillary density, improvement in blood supply and ability to remove lactate and increase in concentration of cellular mitochondria.

 - Improved coronary blood flow, while decreasing the amount of resistance against which the heart has to pump.

-- Blood pressure normalisation: HIT reduces resting blood pressure for those who are mildly hypertensive.
+- Blood pressure normalisation: higher intensity exercise protocols such AST reduces resting blood pressure for those who are mildly hypertensive.

 The psychological benefits of exercise include: